Hyatt Regency Grand Cypress

 Exemptions to this policy apply only to those authors whose papers have been accepted for presentation, company personnel working in the exhibit area or trade associated press.

-If the attendee is unable to secure a Visa, he/she will need to apply for a refund according to the printed refund rules of the event.
-Visa letter requests will only be reviewed AFTER you have submitted the Visa letter request form for your desired conference.
+If the attendee is unable to secure a visa, he/she will need to apply for a refund according to the printed refund rules of the event.
+Visa letter requests will only be reviewed AFTER you have submitted the visa letter request form for your desired conference.